dotpy3/apartment-alert/README.md

-# kamernet-slack
+# apartment-hunt
-A bot scrapping Kamernet, and posting the results on Slack.
+A bot scrapping Kamernet, and posting the results to Slack or Twilio.